wintexpro/doton-local-network/README.md

 That execute to send initial value to contracts and deploy them to local TON node, also set up a substrate node for interacting with DOTON protocol.
 After setup, this command attaches you to a docker container with [tonos-cli](https://github.com/tonlabs/tonos-cli) and [halva-cli](https://github.com/halva-suite/halva) tools.

-At last, you can run the relay node by running the command (please, make sure the setup scripts was done):
+At last, you can run the relay node by running the command (please, make sure the setup scripts were done):

 ```sh
 $ make run-bridge